At the end of this course, you will be able to:

 A forum is dedicated to online exchanges between learners and pedagogical team !

 This MOOC is particularly aimed at health professionals, students or practicing physicians, for whom genetics is part of their daily work.
-This includes geneticists, genetic counsellors, engineer bioinformaticians as well as non-geneticists physicians or other health professions who wish to broaden their skills.
+This includes geneticists, genetic counsellors, bioinformaticians as well as non-geneticists physicians or other health professions who wish to broaden their skills.

 In addition, it is also intended for the general public wishing to understand the bases of applied bioinformatics to genomic medicine and the medical interpretation of genetic variations.

 It is recommended to have prior knowledge of human genetics to better benefit from the content of this course.
 To refresh your knowledge, a "back to basics" content will be available at the beginning of the MOOC!

 This MOOC does not provide any academic certification for the moment.
 However, a certificate of completion of the MOOC will be issued if you obtain an average mark of 70% in the exams available at the end of each unit.

 Certificates will be delivered approximately every 2 to 3 months.